laminas/laminas-servicemanager-migration/docs/book/v1/migrate-implements-factory-interface-to-use-psr-container.md

 }
 ```

+The steps to apply the changes are:

+- Remove the interface from Factory class
+- Replace `invoke__()` class method param and the use of Interop class in the class

-What we need to do is register rector rule: `Laminas\ServiceManager\Migration\Rector\Class_\ImplementsFactoryInterfaceToPsrFactoryRector` to our `rector.php` as an individual service:
+To apply that, we can register rector rule: `Laminas\ServiceManager\Migration\Rector\Class_\ImplementsFactoryInterfaceToPsrFactoryRector` to our `rector.php` as an individual service:

 ```php
 use Rector\Core\Configuration\Option;